mozilla-services/socorro/docs/databasetablesbysource.rst

 These tables actually get inserted into by various external utilities.
 This is most of our "incoming" data.

 bugs
-	list of bugs, populated by bugzilla-scraper extensions
+	list of bugs, populated by socorro/cron/bugzilla.py bugs_associations
+	bug to signature association, populated by socorro/cron/bugzilla.py extensions
 	populated by processors
-plugins_reports
+plugins
+  populated by processors based on crash data plugins_reports
 	populated by processors
 raw_adu